-Beneficiaries of international protection are granted full access to the labour market under the same conditions that apply for nationals, immediately upon receiving international protection.
-492 Recognised refugees and subsidiary protection holders have access to the labour market under the same conditions.
+Beneficiaries of international protection are granted full access to the labour market under the same conditions that apply for nationals, immediately upon receiving international protection.576 Recognised refugees and subsidiary protection holders have access to the labour market under the same conditions.

 Beneficiaries have the right to register at the Public Employment Service (PES) offices for purposes of seeking employment.
-Due to covid-19 restrictions, Public Employment Service stopped requiring jobseekers to attend in person, including beneficiaries of International Protection.
-New registrations of unemployed persons continued through email and registration of those who were already in the PES system prior to the pandemic measures, is automatically renewed every month.
-The number of referrals to jobs is drastically less due to the overall impact of Covid-19 in the economy.
+Due to COVID-19 restrictions and up until September 2021, Public Employment Service was not requiring any job-seekers to attend in person, including beneficiaries of International Protection.
+New registrations of unemployed persons continued through email and registration of those who were already in the PES system prior to the pandemic measures was automatically renewed every month.